-This is where arguments start – when either the buyer or seller assume certain items stay or go.
+This is where arguments start – when either the buyer or seller assumes certain items stay or go.

 Whilst simple in form, you get the idea.

-Fixtures (the bit that doesn’t fall out when you tip it upside down) are part of the property and are sold with the property.
+- They are the bit that doesn’t fall out when you tip it upside down are part of the property and are sold with the property.

-On the other hands goods are movable items which the vendor can take with them at settlement.
+Goods, on the other hand, are movable items that the vendor can take with them at settlement.